theelims/ESP32-sveltekit/docs/sveltekit.md

 #### Opinionated use of Shadows

 The front end makes some use of colored shadows with the `shadow-primary` and `shadow-secondary` DaisyUI classes.
-Just use the search and replace function to change this to a more neutral look, if you find teh color too much.
+Just use the search and replace function to change this to a more neutral look, if you find the color too much.